 In roofing sales, the roof inspection is the foundation of the entire insurance process.
-A quality roof inspection can help mitigate disputes with the adjuster.
+A quality roof inspection can make for a smoother insurance claim.
 So, what are the tools you need to perform a roof inspection that lives up to insurance carrier standards?

 - Tape Measure – I know what you’re thinking… “This is obvious.”
 But hear me out.
 With the advances in aerial roof measurement technology, many contractors these days aren’t actually measuring roofs and often leave their tape measure in their truck.
 By doing that, they may be leaving hundreds of dollars on the table on each job.
 Whenever you perform a roofing inspection, you should always take photos of the measurements.
 This can be valuable documentation if the job requires a supplement and can save you time from going back to the job site later on.

 - Chalk – If you’re not using chalk to mark up hail strikes and other damage, you’re doing it wrong.
 Chalk is critical for performing test squares and providing documentation for supplements.
 The two most popular types of chalk for roofing are standard sidewalk chalk and railroad chalk.
 Railroad chalk offers brighter, higher visibility but has a waxy finish that is more difficult to remove.
 If you’re worried about how messy sidewalk chalk can get on an inspection, apply hair spray and allow it to dry – problem solved.